Tax Reporting & Withholding Conference 2025 Takeaways

 -

 1099-K reporting threshold for third party network transactions will be updated in 2024 to a lowered $5,000 amount, gradually transitioning to the $600 threshold as outlined in the American Rescue Plan Act of 2021.
+However, the current administration is discussing moving the threshold back up to $10,000.

 -